Tall, wide, strong and secure. That’s my first thoughts when thinking about the best ladder for cleaning gutters.

 The video below shows you how a ladder stay attaches to the ladders, how to move it into position and how to lean it against a wall.

-And finally we have an extensive write up on extension ladders you might want to read which can be found here.
+And finally we have an extensive write up on some of the best telescopic extension ladders you might want to read which can be found here.